viiiprock/You-Dont-Know-JS/this & object prototypes/ch3.md

 anotherArray.push(anotherObject, myObject);
 ```

-What exactly should be the representation of a _copy_ of `myObject`?
+Chính xác cái gì sẽ diễn tả _bản sao_ của `myObject`?

-Firstly, we should answer if it should be a _shallow_ or _deep_ copy?
+Firstly, we should answer if it should be a _nông_ or _sâu_ copy?
 A _shallow copy_ would end up with `a` on the new object as a copy of the value `2`, but `b`, `c`, and `d` properties as just references to the same places as the references in the original object.
 A _deep copy_ would duplicate not only `myObject`, but `anotherObject` and `anotherArray`.
 But then we have issues that `anotherArray` has references to `anotherObject` and `myObject` in it, so _those_ should also be duplicated rather than reference-preserved.
-Now we have an infinite circular duplication problem because of the circular reference.
+Và chúng ta có một vòng luẩn quản vô định bởi cách tham chiếu này.

 Should we detect a circular reference and just break the circular traversal (leaving the deep element not fully duplicated)?
 Should we error out completely?
 Something in between?